simonberner/dubdubgrub/README.md

 #### MapKit
 -
 #### CoreLocation
-With it we can get access to:
+- With CoreLocation we can get access to: GPS, Wi-Fi, Bluetooth, Barometer, Celluar to get infos like: Location, Altitude, iBeacons, Region, Monitoring
-- GPS
-- Wi-Fi
-- Bluetooth
-- Barometer
-- Celluar

-to get infos like:
-- Location
-- Altitude
-- iBeacons
-- Region
-- Monitoring
+- The CLLocationManager delivers all the necessary location-events to an App

 ### Async await (since Swift 5.5)
 - [Async await](https://www.avanderlee.com/swift/async-await/)